jayvalentine/zemu/README.md

 Released under the terms of the GNU General Public License v3.

-## New in v0.3.3
+## New in v0.3.4

-### Fix for Memory View in Interactive Mode
+### Addition of transfer limit on serial communications

-Fixed issue when viewing extended-ASCII characters in the interactive-mode memory view.
+The emulated serial communication in Interactive mode now has a transfer speed limit.

 ## Usage